FAQ - National Student Auditions

 What is the present definition of musical theatre repertoire for NATS auditions?

-Repertoire is selected from musicals including film musicals, revues, operettas, musical theatre song cycles, and stand-alone musical theatre songs.
+Repertoire is selected from musicals including film musicals (including televised musicals), revues, operettas, musical theatre song cycles, and stand-alone musical theatre songs.
 Only one of the required selections may be an operetta aria or a stand-alone musical theatre song.
-The singer is expected to select musical theatre songs from varied styles of music including bluegrass, blues, calypso, country, electro-pop, folk, gospel, jazz, legit, operetta, pop, pop-opera, rap, rhythm and blues (R&B), rock, soul, etc. The selected repertoire will engage the singer’s ability to access a variety of vocal colors to communicate character and story (see musical theatre rubric).
+The singer is expected to select musical theatre songs from varied styles of music including bluegrass, blues, calypso, country, electro-pop, folk, gospel, jazz, legit, operetta, pop, pop-opera, rap, rhythm and blues (R&B), rock, soul, etc. The selected repertoire will engage the singer’s ability to access a variety of vocal colors to communicate character and story (see the NSA Musical Theatre Rubric).
 The audition will showcase the full spectrum of each singer’s vocal and dramatic abilities.

 Must musical theatre repertoire be performed in original keys?